dannyniu/MySuiteA/src/notes.md

   (e.g. SIP16) will have to adapt the codes appropriately.

-- Each structure shall document how much of these requirements are met according to the "Sige and Alignment Conformity Statement Format" described below.
+- Each structure shall document how much of these requirements are met according to the "Size and Alignment Conformity Statement Format" described below.

 - plain working contexts are exempt from the above requirements.